 You might need to open a port in your firewall to allow SSL connections to

 443. To verify, get a list of your firewall rules:

 sudo /sbin/iptables -L

-If you have iptables active but it doesn’t have any exceptions for port 443, we’ll have to add some:
+If you have iptables active but without exceptions for port

 sudo /sbin/iptables -I INPUT -p tcp --dport 443 -m state --state NEW,ESTABLISHED -j ACCEPT sudo /sbin/iptables -I OUTPUT -p tcp --sport 443 -m state --state ESTABLISHED -j ACCEPT

-Remember to add the rules to your iptables config file or, on Red Hat-based distributions, run:
+Remember to add the rules to your iptables config file or run the following code on Red Hat-based distributions:

 sudo /sbin/service iptables save